Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 It offers little insight and intelligence, but a lot of berating by so-called "experts" that mindlessly parrot (no pun intended) what they’ve learned about unique pets from (probably) the Humane Society of the United States and similar organizations.
 Everything said is ridiculously and easily refutable by anyone with a 3rd-grade education.

-This documentary is just one among many false media reports; a by-product of a cultural delusion against the ‘strange and unusual’ when it pertains to animals.
+This documentary is just one among many false media reports and a by-product of a cultural delusion against the "strange and unusual" when it pertains to animals.
 The same reason there are idiots that kill every snake they see.

 The title!
 Before the show even airs, it presents nonsense.
 It’s not that I can blame the show’s creators for failing to make logical conclusions as many do, but exotic pets are not ‘wild’, and they certainly aren’t all dangerous.

 None of the featured exotic pet stories show any wild animals, but they do show non-domesticated animals that have been raised in captivity.
 Many people refer to them as ‘wild’ because their behaviors are unique to cats and dogs, but as I’ve written about extensively, this deduction makes little sense.

 Many exotic pets certainly are dangerous to interact with, but the documentary repeatedly acknowledges the existence of non-dangerous exotic pets—parrots, my spotted genet, tarantulas, tamanduas, hedgehogs, etc. The keeping of the animals shown presents equivalent or significantly less danger than horseback riding.

 Many are also less dangerous than a Japanese tosa, the dog breed that Young owns, which are deemed dangerous and are illegal in many countries including the UK.
 Only the big cats can be considered more dangerous than other typical hobbies, and only if they are interacted with.

 Also, the episode is ostensibly covering the topic of ‘the exotic pet trade in Canada’, but many of the images and videos (including mine) are not in Canada.